nicholasd-uci/myHelloWorld/README.md

 ## Section 3
 ![footer](./photos/footer.png)

->This section I learnt how to bring in an image and edit the image.
+>This section we were taught how to bring in an image and edit the image to our liking.

 ## LINKS